William Holt Terry Scholarship

 - Selection process: Finalists for the Terry Scholarship are chosen from among those Davidson applicants for admission identified as outstanding candidates by the Dean of Admission and the Director of the Terry Scholarship program.
 No separate scholarship application is required.
-Finalists participate in selection interviews during Celebration and Recognition/Decision Davidson Weekend in April.
+Finalists participate in selection interviews in March.

-- Award: Full tuition and fees annually, and a one-time $3,000 special opportunity stipend
+- Award: Cost of attendance (tuition, fees, room, board, books) annually, and a one-time $5,000 special opportunity stipend

 - Number awarded: Two in each first-year class